Airtnp/ACppLib/Readme.md

 # SuperNaiveCppLib

-This is a Cpp library full of super naive wheels and **collected** wheels (see ref) based on C++1y.
+This is a Cpp library full of super naive wheels and **collected(copied)** wheels (see ref) based on C++1y.

 Because it's so naive, no comments and documentation supported.
 And its code-style is much messy.

-No common namespace, because it's loosely connected
+No common namespace, because loosely connected.

-I strongly recommend Herb Sutter's C++ Coding Standard, my code is full of junk.
+I strongly recommend Herb Sutter's C++ Coding Standard, my code is full of junk (however, I strongly appreciate the reference code I copied).

 ## Wheel List (super naive, all incomplete) (* even having no function)
 * sn_Alg: some algorithms